 4. Try and place where in the body you feel uncomfortable

-Cognitive-dissonance-4 Emotional dysregulation
+Emotional dysregulation in the body

 A way in which you can become more aware of what you are feeling is to pay attention to what you are experiencing physiologically in your body.